csoeller/PYME-test-env/README.md

   --dry-run             just process options but do not run any commands -x XTRA_PACKAGES [XTRA_PACKAGES ...], --xtra-packages XTRA_PACKAGES [XTRA_PACKAGES ...]
-                        extra packages to install into the new environment --matplotlib-numpy-latest
+                        extra packages to install into the new environment
-                        instruct conda to use latest matplolib and numpy; currently used for testing of numpy>=2 and PYME meson build --matplotlib-version-force
-  --setuptools-latest   instruct conda to use latest setuptools; currently used for testing PYME meson build
 ```

 Basic usage to build an environment might look like